stacktape/appTape/business-plan/overview.md

 Upsell trigger:
 - LLMs start to halucinate when their context is ~50-80% full, so without a proper context management, users will get stuck when developing non-trivial projects.
 When we see that users is stuck (trying to fix something multiple times without being successful), we offer appTape Pro with a discount for 1 month.
-- Proper context management is also necessary to reduce costs (up to 80% less)
+- Proper context management is also necessary to reduce costs (up to 80% less) and increase speed

 ## appTape Pro Team

+- Everything in appTape Pro Individual
 - Unlimited users, team management, usage stats
-- Enforce Privacy Mode org-wide
 - Code security scanning
 - AWS Infrastructure guardrails (enforcing security and scalability best practices)
 - Centralized team billing